-Learn about clean water and the importance of using water carefully so it isn't wasted with Thames Water.
+Learn about clean water and the importance of using water carefully with Thames Water.
 "Every day, we serve 15 million customers across London and the Thames Valley, delivering life's essential service, so our customers, communities and the environment can thrive."